OTHER LANGUAGES: German

 Boil sauerkraut briefly with broth and dry white wine

-Quick pork roast step by step
+2. Bavarian pork roast with potato dumplings and “Sauerkraut” step by step

 I want you to be able to get the same results as I did, so here is a detailed step-by-step guide including times: